 Blanchland Avenue, Wideopen (Weetslade ward) – entrance to library: Renewal of tarmac footway and repairs to pave steps, including supporting brickwork.

-Dudley Lane, Dudley (Weetslade ward) – outside chip shop to outside Spar: Renewal of tarmac footpath.
+Dudley Lane, Dudley (Weetslade ward) – outside chip shop to outside Spar: renewal of tarmac footpath and kerbs.

-Kings Road North, Wallsend (Northumberland ward) – junction of Prospect Avenue North to the corner of The Rising Sun pub: Replace paved footway with tarmac.
+Kings Road North, Wallsend (Northumberland ward) – junction of Prospect Avenue North to the corner of The Rising Sun pub: remove and reinstate paved footway.